 You huddle with your team and give them the talk.
 Maybe it’s encouraging.
 Maybe it’s not.
 But the point is this – start posting, and start posting now.
 In a panic, your staff, probably your community relations or life enrichment director, pull together a few pictures from last month’s events; you may even pitch in and take some new photos of residents playing afternoon bingo.
 You slap some pictures up on your community’s Facebook page, maybe do a quick check of your timeline, and voilà, your page has been updated and everybody can relax.

-Not really, though.
-Because a picture is worth a thousand words, and maybe your timeline leaves prospects speechless.
+Because a picture is worth a thousand words.
+And maybe your timeline leaves prospects speechless.

 The folks at the corporate office are right.
-Facebook is a free marketing tool, and communities should take advantage of it, sharing images and updates as part of a larger marketing plan.
-Undervalued in many senior living communities, Facebook is the fastest growing platform for older adults.
+Every senior living community, no matter the level of care, needs to take full advantage of Facebook.
+Remember, it’s a free marketing tool.
+Sharing photos, community events and updates should be included as part of a larger marketing plan .
+Still Facebook is undervalued in many senior living communities, even thought it’s the fastest growing platform for older adults.
 So why aren’t communities using it to its fullest potential?
-One reason communities aren’t making their mark on social media is because teams haven’t been properly trained on how to use Facebook in a way that supports sales and marketing efforts.
+One reason is because teams haven’t been taught how to use Facebook to supports sales and marketing efforts.
 What many communities end up with is a timeline full of unflattering photos with little engagement, and the worse part – your page could be pushing away prospects.

 Take a look at your timeline, talk to your team, give them support, and build a social media strategy you can be proud of.
 With a little time and consistent effort, you’ll see your online audience grow to include loyal brand ambassadors.

 Need help strategizing?
 Looking to train your teams on social media best practices?
-Learn how Maximum Communications can help your community build a winning content calendar.
+Learn how Maximum Communications can help your senior living community build a winning social media content calendar.

 You might also like: Is It Time to Outsource Your Social Media Management?